ebagdasa/mithridates/README.md

 </p>

-Overall, this is an inexpensive way to measure robustness to backdoors.
+Therefore, this machine learning model is robust to poisoning of 0.2% dataset.
+However, modifying hyperparameters might further boost robustness.

 # Boosting robustness with hyperparameter search